-- 12.1 Each Party's total aggregate liability under or in connection with the Contract (whether in tort, contract or otherwise) is no more than 125% of the Charges paid or payable to the Supplier. - 12.2 No Party is liable to the other for: - 12.2.1 any indirect losses; and/or - 12.2.2 loss of profits, turnover, savings, business opportunities or damage to goodwill (in each case whether direct or indirect). - 12.3 In spite of clause 12.1, neither Party limits or excludes any of the following: - 12.3.1 its liability for death or personal injury caused by its negligence, or that of its employees, agents or Subcontractors; - 12.3.2 its liability for bribery or fraud or fraudulent misrepresentation by it or its employees; or - 12.3.3 any liability that cannot be excluded or limited by Law. - 12.4 In spite of clause 12.1, the Supplier does not limit or exclude its liability for any indemnity given under clauses 8.4, 9.3.2, 10.6, or 32.2.2. - 12.5 In spite of clause 12.1, the Buyer does not limit or exclude its liability for any indemnity given under clause 8.5.
+- 12.1 Each Party's total aggregate liability under or in connection with the Contract (whether in tort, contract or otherwise) is no more than 125% of the Charges paid or payable to the Supplier. - 12.2 No Party is liable to the other for: - 12.2.1 any indirect losses, consequential losses, special damages; and/or - 12.2.2 loss of profits, turnover, savings, business opportunities or damage to goodwill (in each case whether direct or indirect). - 12.3 In spite of clause 12.1, neither Party limits or excludes any of the following: - 12.3.1 its liability for death or personal injury caused by its negligence, or that of its employees, agents or Subcontractors; - 12.3.2 its liability for bribery or fraud or fraudulent misrepresentation by it or its employees; or - 12.3.3 any liability that cannot be excluded or limited by Law. - 12.4 Any indemnities given by the Supplier under this Contract shall not exceed the total amount £100,000.

-- 12.6 Notwithstanding clause 12.1, but subject to clauses 12.1 and 12.3, the Supplier's total aggregate liability under clause 14.7.5 shall not exceed the Data Protection Liability Cap. - 12.7 Each Party must use all reasonable endeavours to mitigate any loss or damage which it suffers under or in connection with the Contract, including any indemnities. - 12.8 If more than one Supplier is party to the Contract, each Supplier Party is fully responsible for both their own liabilities and the liabilities of the other Suppliers.
+- 12.5 In spite of clause 12.1, the Buyer does not limit or exclude its liability for any indemnity given under clause 8.5. - 12.6 Notwithstanding clause 12.1, but subject to clauses 12.1 and 12.3, the Supplier's total aggregate liability under clause 14.7.5 shall not exceed the Data Protection Liability Cap. - 12.7 Each Party must use all reasonable endeavours to mitigate any loss or damage which it suffers under or in connection with the Contract, including any indemnities. - 12.8 If more than one Supplier is party to the Contract, each Supplier Party is fully responsible for both their own liabilities and the liabilities of the other Suppliers.